n3rdopolis/rebeccablackos/README.txt

 CHANGING THE RESOLUTION ON SIMPLE HARDWARE:
       Not every video card has its own driver that supports Kernel Mode Setting.
 VirtualBox did not until recently, and the emulated 'vmware' device in QEMU
       VMs would not have mode setting support.
-With this hardware, you would get at most a framebuffer device.
-However the bootloader also has to initialize a framebuffer for the kernel.

-      A kernel mode setting driver, simplekms has been cherry-picked and is built.
-This allows mode setting on many more platforms that would only support framebuffers, which means that even mode setting only Wayland desktops can run on these devices (with software rendering).
-Pending the simplekms/simpledrm driver actually being merged into the mainline kernel, many of the fallbacks, such as using framebuffer backends, using Weston hosts to nest sessions, and the custom framebuffer permissons could soon start to become not as favored.

-      What sets the resolution for this is not the kernel, but the bootloader.
-To ensure maximum support, it attempts 1024x768, and then 800x600 then 640x480
-      It is possible to change this if you want to attempt a higher resolution.
+Before simpledrm, to start most Wayland sessions on hardware that did not have its own modesetting driver required falling back to using the framebuffer device, where many of them do not support this fallback.

+      The bootloader is where the video memory for this driver is prepared, before the kernel starts, which is why the resolution for hardware that requires simpledrm must be configured in the bootloader.
+Grub tries its best to detect your resolution, with one that is supported by both your BIOS and your monitor.
+The resolution can be customised, especially on VMs which may tend to default to a smaller screen size.

       For Live CD mode, in the boot menu, hit the 'e' key. and set SetCustomResolution to 1 (from 0) and then change the set gfxmode= line to your desired resolution, and hit "CTRL+X"